Twenty Nine : Where?

 I lowered my head and quickly walked into the bathroom, ignoring everyone like they ignored me.
 Most of them were quick to leave and move on with their business.

-I ignored all of their quick glances and stood in front of the hand sink, staring at my own image replicated in the mirror.
+I ignored all of their quick glances and stood in front of the hand sink, staring at the image replicated in the mirror.

-Even worse than I was when I packed makeup onto my face to hide my true features in thick layers.
+I look terrible—even worse than when I packed thick layers of makeup onto my face to hide my true features.

 I swept a patch of hair off of my forehead and flinched when I noticed the condition of my hands.
-The knuckles were all bloody red with open cuts and bruises, feeling extremely raw and painful.
+The knuckles were all bloody red with open cuts and bruises.
+The skin felt extremely raw and painful.
 I guess I didn’t realize how hard I went about punching those bastards that kidnapped me.

-Just the thought of what had happened and the stench that was plastered all over my body, I couldn’t help the sour feeling in my throat.
+Just the thought of what had happened and the stench that was emitting from my body, I couldn’t help the sour feeling in my throat.

 Before I could stop myself, my stomach heaved painfully and I bent over the trash can full of used paper towels.
 I literally puked out everything that was left in my stomach, which was pretty much nothing except for yellow acidic liquid, until I was dry heaving with tears running down my face in messy streaks.